annaesvensson/yellow-help/1-en/troubleshooting.md

 You need a mail server to send emails.
 It's best to contact your web hosting provider and ask if sendmail is enabled.
 When you have confirmed that sendmail is enabled, your next option is to configure the email for outgoing messages.
 Open file `system/extensions/yellow-system.ini` and change `From`.
 Configure an email address with your domain name, for example `noreply@example.com`.
 Sometimes the default email address doesn't work or the mail server is miss-configured.
 [Learn more about system settings](how-to-change-the-system#system-settings).

-## Problems with extensions
+## Problems with installed extensions

+[You can report a bug or give product feedback](https://datenstrom.se/support/) if something isn't working as expected.
+Explain how to reproduce the bug, provide detailed information and add file `system/extensions/yellow-website.log`.
+Check if the bug occurs in a brand new installation.
+Avoid reporting bugs that cannot be reproduced in a new installation.
+Make sure to explain how to reproduce the bug, as your bug report will otherwise be ignored.

 You can use the debug mode to investigate the cause of a problem or if you are curious about how Datenstrom Yellow works.
 To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
 Additional information will be displayed on the screen and in the browser console.
 Depending on the debug mode, more or less information are shown.
 [Learn more about debugging](api-for-developers#debugging).

-You can [report a bug or give product feedback](https://datenstrom.se/support/) if something isn't working as expected.
-Explain how to reproduce the bug, provide detailed information and add file `system/extensions/yellow-website.log`.
-Check if the bug occurs in a brand new installation.
-Avoid reporting bugs that cannot be reproduced in a new installation.
-Make sure to explain how to reproduce the bug, as your bug report will otherwise be ignored.

 Do you have questions?
 [Get help](.).